VoiceThread/nativescript-plugins/packages/nativescript-transcoder/README.md

   transcoder.transcode(...);
 }
 ```

+Note: not all video/audio codecs/formats are supported, so the transcode may fail.
+This is particularly true on Android, where the device and OS version dictate what is actually supported.

 ## Acknowledgements

-This plugin is based on [react-native-transcode](https://github.com/selsamman/react-native-transcode)
+This plugin is based on [react-native-transcode](https://github.com/selsamman/react-native-transcode) for iOS.
+For Android, this uses the AndroidX [Media3 Transformer](https://developer.android.com/media/media3/transformer) libraries

 ## License